hanabi/hanabi.github.io/README.md

 ### Part 4 - Make Sure There Are No Errors

 * The website has some automated checks that can catch spelling errors and related mistakes.
 After making some changes, you should ensure that there are no errors with what you did.
-* In a shell from the previous step, run the "lint.sh" script:
+* In the shell from the previous step, run the "lint.sh" script:
   * `./lint.sh`
 * If it reports "Success!", then no errors were found.
 Otherwise, a description of the error will be shown.